Terms & Conditions

 EU GDPR means the General Data Protection Regulation ((EU) 2016/679).

-Fees means the fees published at www.centrus360.com/pricing or otherwise agreed in writing between Centrus360 and the Customer and any other fees agreed by the parties in writing for additional services.
+• the Hosted Services and Legal Support Services published at www.centrus360.com/pricing or otherwise agreed in writing between Centrus360 and the Customer and

 Hosted Services is defined in clause 3.1.1.